-Edited by Lor777, Charmed, Eng, Anonymous and 2 others
+Edited by Lor777, Charmed, Eng, Marian Raquel F. Roncesvalles and 1 other

 Do you wake up sneezing, having throbbing headaches, and stuffy nose?
 If this happens almost predictably at every waking hour or all throughout the day and seem to not be alleviated by regular medicine for colds then you could be suffering from sinusitis.
 Many people have this medical condition for a long time and yet are not fully aware that they have it as this would appear to be just regular cold or flu bouts.
 The only difference would be that they come on stronger, have persistent symptoms, and seem to linger on for a much extended period than usual.